RZZT/website/_structural-documents/public-relations-and-marketing-committee-terms-of-reference.md

 ## Decision making

-The Public Relations and Marketing Committee shall make decisions on the basis of unanimity of all members.
-The Directors may intervene and direct the Committee to take or refrain from taking certain action as they deem appropriate.
-No decision may be made if the number of members of the Committee is less than three.
+- The Public Relations and Marketing Committee shall make decisions on the basis of unanimity of all members.
+- The Directors may intervene and direct the Committee to take or refrain from taking certain action as they deem appropriate.
+- No decision of the Committee may be made if the Committee's membership is fewer than three.

 ## Records